Main navigation

 • Adherence to Ohio State policies and guidelines:

-• After logging into the computer, clock in, check your email, and check it throughout the day.
+• After logging into your computer, clock in when you are ready to begin work.
 Clocking in and out may only be done from an OSU computer.

 • Competency: We expect you to be able to perform the tasks assigned to you in an effective and efficient manner.